Semester 2 Credit Value: | 20 |

 • Evaluation - Making an informed, supported, and reasoned choice between competing solutions and arguments.

 Seminars/workshops: These are student-led activities.
-There will be 3 seminars in legal stream and 1 workshop in medical stream.
-These will provide opportunity for interaction, questions and answers, and exam preparation.
-The seminars and workshop serve to provide learning opportunities for students to develop the subject specific and cognitive skills, particularly knowledge synthesis and problem-solving skills.
-There will be four one-hour small group classes (totalling four student activity hours), which will cover the four areas: ‘Bioethics, Consent and Capacity’; ‘Allocation of Resources’; ‘Human Reproduction and the New Genetics’, along with a workshop in medicine (this a 1 hour workshop on forensics).
-These classes will meet the knowledge and cognitive skills outcomes.
+There will be 4 seminars in legal stream and 1 workshop in medical stream.
+These will provide opportunities for interaction, questions and answers, and exam preparation.
+The seminars and workshop serve to provide learning opportunities for students to develop subject specific and cognitive skills, particularly knowledge synthesis and problem-solving skills.

 Structured guided learning: There will be 10 Multiple Choice Quizzes that students need to complete throughout the year.
 These are also treated as non-weighted formative assessment.
 The MCQs can be completed in up to 15 minutes.
 These MCQs will provide students with an opportunity to test their understanding of the content of the course with the provision of immediate formative feedback.

-Online revision sessions: A two-hour long revision sessions to revisit the legal stream and prepare students for the assessment.
+Online revision sessions: A one-hour long revision sessions to revisit the legal stream and prepare students for the assessment.

 Structured Research and Reading Activities: Guided activities will enhance student learning through the use of discussion boards.
 Students will be provided with questions raised on discussion boards in the past three years.
 They will work on the answers in their own time both to enhance their learning and for exam preparation.
 The students should expect to spend half an hour per semester.